11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 Finger (If Wearing as a Ring)

-The 11 Mukhi is rarely set as a ring due to its size (Nepal beads are typically too large for comfortable ring wear).
-If an Indonesian bead of smaller size is set in a ring, wear it on the index finger of the right hand — the finger of command and authority.
-Ensure the bead touches the skin directly.
+The 11 Mukhi is rarely set as a ring due to its size (Nepal beads are usually too large for comfortable ring wear).
+If a smaller Indonesian bead is set in a ring, wear it on the index finger of the right hand, the finger of command and authority.
+Make sure the bead touches the skin directly.

 Activation Ritual — Step by Step